Skip to article frontmatterSkip to article content

 with [I]=Wm2sr1[I] = \mathrm{W}\,\mathrm{m}^{-2}\,\mathrm{sr}^{-1}.

-The radiative energy density, ε\varepsilon, in a volume dV=cdtdA\dd V = c \dd t \dd A is such as dE=εdVdE = \varepsilon \dd V, so that the average intensity integrated over the sphere is
+The energy density of the field of relativistic particles, ε\varepsilon, in a volume dV=cdtdA\dd V = c \dd t \dd A is such as dE=εdVdE = \varepsilon \dd V, so that the average intensity integrated over the sphere is

 I=c4πεI = \frac{c}{4\pi} \varepsilon